AllenHeartcore/ECE411_UIUC23fa/mp2/README.rst

 This testbench can and should be modified, as we have only provided the code to randomly generate register-immediate instructions.
 We suggest extending this testbench to support simulation of randomly generated register-register instructions, and load-store instructions.
 When using the RAND testbench, it is not necessary to supply the PROG argument to make.

+When you are running the ``RAND`` testbench, you still need to provide a program argument to ``make run PROG=..``.
+Even though the program will not be run, it is necessary to make the script in `Appendix A`_ happy.

+Note that the ``RAND`` testbench only works with the RVFI monitor since instructions are generated on the fly, and the instruction stream is not saved after simulation.
+It will not generate an ELF that can be run by Spike.

 Testbench Memory Initialization
 -------------------------------